sstoyanov66/gibbet_git/README.md

 # gibbet_git
-This is a gibbet game in Bulgarian created by Stoyan as a task given by Melon company.
+This is a hangman game in Bulgarian/English created by Stoyan .
 To run it copy all and save it in a dir of your server then configure the main index.php in root dir with your paths for system and application dir's.
 For database creation use gibbet.sql in application\config then configure your application\config\database.php to access it.